tags.w55c.net

 Summer in Virginia is off to a great start!
 As the days heat up, more and more people are spending time outside.
 A sunny day is a great time to get out on the water, attend a festival, go on a hike, or just spend time with friends in the great outdoors.

-Those with heart conditions are at greater risk for health complications and cardiovascular death during periods of high heat for several reasons:
+Those with heart conditions are at greater risk for health complications and cardiovascular death during periods of high heat for several other reasons as well:

 • Certain heart medications can change how your body responds to heat.